curioustorvald/Ba-AA/README.md

 ## About ##

-This is yet another crudely-written ascii-art generator and demo player that is highly configurable.
-Default setting of this demo emulates EGA text mode, with four shades of black/white, and a Sound Blaster.
+This is yet another ascii-art generator and demo player that is highly configurable.
+Default setting of this demo emulates EGA text mode, with four shades of grey, and a Sound Blaster.

 The video playback can be scaled to any console text mode size, can support any video framerate and any length.